 The multidisciplinary nature of the collection can help inform research in the arts, education, law, medicine, and social sciences.

 The Collection may be especially relevant for students in MSU’s rehabilitation counseling graduate programs, which focus on the knowledge, skills and attitudes needed to collaborate in a professional relationship with people who have disabilities.

 The Collection emphasizes the work of disability scholars and authors who identify as disabled.

-Titles that may be considered part of the ADS Collection are also located in the Children's & Young Adult Literature section of the Education Library.
+Titles that may be considered part of the ADS Collection are also located in the Children's & Young Adult Literature section.

 History of the collection & collection strengths

 An Accessibility and Disability Studies (ADS) Collection fund was established in 2021.